 For purposes of analyzing resources available to meet general expenditures over a 12-month period, the Organization strives to maintain liquid financial assets sufficient to cover between one to three months of payroll expenses.
-As of December 31, 2019 and 2018, financial assets available for general expenditures covered approximately three months.
+As of December 31, 2020 and 2019, financial assets available for general expenditures covered approximately four months and three months, respectively.

-The following table reflects the Organization's financial assets as of December 31, 2019 and 2018, reduced by amounts that are not available to meet general expenditures within one year of the statement of financial position date because of contractual restrictions.
+The following table reflects the Organization's financial assets as of December 31, 2020 and 2019, reduced by amounts that are not available to meet general expenditures within one year of the statement of financial position date because of contractual restrictions.
 In addition to financial assets available to meet general expenditures over the next 12 months, the Organization anticipates collecting sufficient revenue to cover general expenditures not covered by donor-restricted resources.